-Web Services Reliable Messaging is a standard protocol that ensures the reliable delivery of messages in a distributed environment.
-For example, this protocol can be used to ensure that the correct messages have been delivered exactly once, and in the correct order.
+Web Services Reliable Messaging (WS-RM) is a standard protocol that ensures the reliable delivery of messages in a distributed environment.
+It enables messages to be delivered reliably between distributed applications in the presence of software, system, or network failures.

-Web Services Reliable Messaging is also known as WS-ReliableMessaging or WS-RM.
+For example, WS-RM can be used to ensure that the correct messages have been delivered across a network exactly once, and in the correct order.
+Web Services Reliable Messaging is also known as WS-ReliableMessaging.

 WS-RM ensures the reliable delivery of messages between a source and destination endpoint.
-The source is the initial sender of the message and the destination is the ultimate receiver, as shown in [Figure 13](#).
+The source is the initial sender of the message and the destination is the ultimate receiver, as shown in [Figure 15](#).

-Figure 13: Web Services Reliable Messaging
+Figure 15: Web Services Reliable Messaging